microsoft/opengcs/docs/customosbuildinstructions.md

 # How to produce a custom Linux OS image

-A LCOW custom Linx OS image was divided into two parts: a Linux kernel module and a set of user-mode componments.
+A LCOW custom Linux OS image was divided into two parts: a Linux kernel module and a set of user-mode components.
 Both parts were highly customized for the purpose of supporting Linux Hyper-V container on Windows

 ## How to build custom kernel module